statengeneraal/laws-markdown/verdrag/basel/convention/on/the/control/of/transboundary/movements/of/hazardous/etc/BWBV0002081/README.md

 B2050Coal-fired power plant fly-ash, not included on list A (note the related entry on list A A2060)

-B2060Spent activated caron resulting from the treatment of potable water and processes of the food industry and vitamin production (note the related entry on list A A4160)
+B2060Spent activated carbon not containing any Annex I constituents to the extent that they exhibit Annex III characteristics, for example, carbon resulting from the treatment of potable water and processes of the food industry and vitamin production (note the related entry on list AA4160)

 B2070Calcium fluoride sludge